Flexible Work in Oakwood

 - A respect for all people and living things

 Though there are many rewards for teaching Tinkergarten beyond monetary, including training, community, and the joy of seeing children and families thrive outside, Leaders also earn monetary compensation for every live session they lead.

 How does compensation work?

-Leaders are paid for every class they lead, and are paid incrementally for every enrollee in that class.
+Leaders earn compensation for every full-season class they lead, and the amount of compensation per session taught increases for every enrollee in that class.
 Leaders can lead as many viable live classes as they wish during the 4 seasons (Winter, Spring, Summer and Fall) of the year.

 What other benefits do Tinkergarten Leaders receive?

-Tinkergarten Leaders also receive extensive initial and ongoing training as well as curriculum and materials to support them in delivering the program, season after season.
+Tinkergarten Leaders also receive extensive onboarding, orientation and learning opportunities as well as curriculum and materials to support them in delivering the program, season after season.
 Leaders also have access to coaching, content, and programs designed to help them reach new families and grow their class communities.
 While active, Leaders are also encouraged to participate in a teammate's class, and can enroll their first child at no cost.
 Perhaps the most rewarding part of Leading is being part of an incredibly passionate, supportive professional community of early outdoor educators—our Leader team!

 Learn more about the many benefits of being a Tinkergarten Leader here.